 Community outreach and educational workshops will be implemented in the next year, to provide support to severely affected communities in PA and OH, two states where extensive HF well density disproportionally impedes the health and safety of the elderly, children, and economically disadvantaged citizens (Ogneva-Himmelberger and Huang 2015).

 July 23, 2019:

 The EEPC traveled to D.C. once again to discuss complications affiliated with H.R.
-436, 2019-2020 (Fracking Disclosure and Safety Act), and met with federal legislators and/or their environmental policy aides.
-We once again received positive support for our exhortation from every office that we met with, including the office of Congressman Jaime Raskin (MD-08).
+436, 2019-2020, and met with federal legislators and/or their environmental policy aides.
+We once again received positive support for our exhortation from every office that we met with, including the office of Congressman Jaime Raskin (D-MD-08).
 If H.R.
-436, 2019-2020 begins to acquire traction from additional federal legislators, Congressman Raskin has offered to adopt our recommendations, and collaborate with the EEPC to introduce new amendments, in an effort to safeguard the tens of millions of Americans living within 3km (1.86 miles) of an active HF well.
+436, 2019-2020 begins to acquire traction from additional federal legislators, Congressman Raskin has offered to adopt our recommendations, and collaborate with the EEPC to introduce new amendments.

 This project also intends to reduce existing statutory loopholes initiated by the Energy Policy Act of 2005 that H.R.
 436, 4006, 4007, and 2711 (2019-2020) fail to address, including but not limited to, § 502 of the Clean Water Act, and the National Environmental Policy Act exclusion pursuant 42 U.S.C. § 15924(b).

 September 20, 2019: